 "Little did we know that it would fade and pick up stains

 easily", he said in an email.
 He went on to say he has been

 searching for a product that would restore the color and hasn't found

 to show what the original color looked like.
 In the first photo

 you can see the two scraps that are the original color on the faded

 Is Composite a Structural

-it for joists and handrails then it will be deemed structural
+can legally use composite for joists and handrails then it will be

 materials.
 Most composite